MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 # Set up tenants for Windows 365 Government

-For Windows 365 to function in the Government Community Cloud (GCC) environment, customers must link their Azure AD (Commercial) tenant with their Azure AD (Government) tenant.
-This enables Intune running in Azure Commercial to manage Cloud PCs running in Azure Government regions, including the options of using custom images and connecting to your own networks.
+For Windows 365 to function in the Government Community Cloud (GCC) environment, customers must link their Azure Commercial tenant with their Azure Government tenant.
+This linkage lets Intune running in Azure Commercial to manage Cloud PCs running in Azure Government regions, including the options of using custom images and connecting to your own networks.

-Use the following procedures to setup Windows 365 in the Government Community Cloud (GCC).
+Use the following procedures to set up Windows 365 in the Government Community Cloud (GCC).

 > [!NOTE]
 > These instructions are specifically for GCC.
 The instructions on this page do not apply to GCC High.

 ## Before you begin
-For both tenant mapping and granting permissions for custom images and/or connecting to your own networks, you will need:
+For both tenant mapping and granting permissions for custom images and/or connecting to your own networks, you'll need:

 - An Azure Commercial subscription.
 - An Azure Government subscription.
 - Credentials of a user that has:
     - *Owner* role in your Azure Commercial subscription, AND
-    - *Global Administrator* role in your Azure AD (Commercial) tenant which ends in onmicrosoft.com.
+    - *Global Administrator* role in your Azure Commercial tenant (ending in onmicrosoft.com).
 - Credentials of a user that has:
     - *Owner* role in your Azure Government subscription, AND
-    - *Global Administrator* role in your Azure AD (Government) tenant which ends in onmicrosoft.us.
+    - *Global Administrator* role in your Azure Government tenant (ending in onmicrosoft.us).
 - Administrative rights on a workstation or server with:
     - Windows PowerShell version 5.1.
 PowerShell 5.1 is [preinstalled](/powershell/scripting/windows-powershell/install/installing-windows-powershell) on Windows 10/11 and Windows Server 2016 or later.
 Other PowerShell versions may result in errors when performing the tenant mapping.
     - The following installed.
-The script will download the missing items below if it is not present.
+The script will download the missing items below if it isn't present.
-        - Nuget provider
+        - NuGet provider
         - [AzureAD](https://www.powershellgallery.com/packages/AzureAD/2.0.2.140)
         - [MSAL.PS](https://www.powershellgallery.com/packages/MSAL.PS/4.37.0.0)